External quality assurance

 The regulatory framework includes other reference points (baseline requirements) which are relevant for internal quality assurance arrangements, beyond those included in the OfS quality and standards conditions (detailed above) and the UK Quality Code:

-The Teaching Excellence and Student Outcomes Framework (TEF) assesses excellence in teaching at universities and colleges in England.
+The TEF assesses excellence in teaching at universities and colleges in England.
 It also assesses how well these institutions ensure excellent outcomes for their students in terms of graduate-level employment or further study.
-The TEF process is managed by the OfS and awards each institution a gold, silver or bronze rating for excellence, based on what the institution is achieving in addition to meeting the baseline national quality standards.
+The TEF process awards each institution a gold, silver or bronze rating for excellence, based on what the institution is achieving in addition to meeting the baseline national quality standards.
+Universities and colleges that take part in the TEF receive an overall rating as well as two underpinning ratings – one for the student experience and one for student outcomes.
+The ratings reflect the extent to which a university or college delivers an excellent experience and outcomes for its mix of undergraduate students and across the range of its undergraduate courses and subjects.

 Further information about the TEF can be found on the website of the Office for Students.

-The framework describes the achievement represented by higher education qualifications.
-The framework sets out five levels of award.
-Each level is accompanied by a 'qualification descriptor', which describes the nature and characteristics of the main qualification at each level.
+Each level is accompanied by a 'qualification descriptor,' which describes the nature and characteristics of the main qualification at each level.
 The framework therefore answers the questions: 'What is a BSc?
-What is an MSc?'.
+What is an MSc?'

-The QAA revised the FHEQ in 2008.
-Our external examiner reports specifically ask externals to confirm that the level of our degree programmes are consistent with the level set in the FHEQ.
+The QAA revised the FHEQs in 2024.
+Our external examiner reports specifically ask externals to confirm that the level of our degree programmes are consistent with the level set in the FHEQs.
 The School's externals have consistently confirmed that its programmes operate at least at the appropriate level.

 The FHEQ is also used by the School's approving bodies when new programmes are proposed.

-For further information on FHEQs, see the QAA website: Setting and Maintaining Academic Standards.
+For further information on FHEQs, see the QAA website: The Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies.

 Characteristics Statements

-Characteristics Statements describe the distinctive features of qualifications at particular levels within the Qualifications Frameworks.
-They describe the qualifications in terms of their purpose, general characteristics and generic outcomes, but do not include subject level detail.
+Characteristics Statements describe the distinctive features of qualifications at particular levels within the frameworks for higher education qualifications.
+They describe the qualifications in terms of their purpose, general characteristics and generic outcomes, but do not include subject-level detail.

-For more information about Characteristics Statements, see the QAA website: Setting and Maintaining Academic Standards.
+For more information about Characteristics Statements, see the QAA website: Characteristics Statements.

 Each statement provides broad indicators within subject areas against which institutions are expected to review their provision.